Jieming-Li/jieming-li.github.io/_posts/2025-03-26-know-them-flowers.md

 ### [Tulip（郁金香）](https://en.wikipedia.org/wiki/Tulip)

-Did you know that tulips worth more than gold during the 17th century in the Netherlands?
-This period of time is called Tulip Mania.
-It was the first recorded economic bubbles.
-Tulips come in almost every color imaginable and have been cultivated into more than 3,000 varieties, with new hybrids being created all the time.
+Did you know that tulips were once worth more than gold during the 17th century in the Netherlands?
+This period, known as Tulip Mania, was one of the first recorded economic bubbles.
+Tulips come in almost every color imaginable and have been cultivated into more than 3,000 varieties, with new hybrids constantly being created.
+Floriography: perfect love, elegance, and grace

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">